CptGeo/estiator/README.md

 </p>

 <p align="center">
   <a href="https://estiator.io" target="_blank">Estiator.io</a> is the <strong>open source</strong> solution when it comes to managing an FnB business!
-You can install it on your infrastracture and start managing reservations, tables and more!
+You can install it on your infrastracture and start managing reservations, tables and more! (not really right now, but let's stay positive :v:)
 </p>

 ![alt text](.assets/demo.gif)